Cibinqo (Abrocitinib)

 What If You Miss a Dose?

-If you miss a dose and it’s more than 12 hours before your next dose is due, take it as soon as you remember, then continue with your normal schedule.
-If it’s less than 12 hours before your next dose, skip the missed dose and take your next dose at the regular time.
+If you miss a dose and it is more than 12 hours before your next dose, take it as soon as you remember.
+If it is less than 12 hours, skip the missed dose and take your next dose at the scheduled time.

 Available Tablet Strengths